-STOCKHOLM (AP) — Three scientists won the Nobel Prize in chemistry on Wednesday for developing the world's smallest machines, work that could revolutionize computer technology and lead to a new type of battery.
+STOCKHOLM (AP) — Three scientists won the Nobel Prize in chemistry on Wednesday for developing the world's smallest machines, 1,000 times thinner than a human hair but with the potential to revolutionize computer and energy systems.

 Frenchman Jean-Pierre Sauvage, British-born Fraser Stoddart and Dutch scientist Bernard "Ben" Feringa share the 8 million kronor ($930,000) prize for the "design and synthesis of molecular machines," the Royal Swedish Academy of Sciences said.

-Machines at the molecular level are 1,000th the width of a human hair and have taken chemistry to a new dimension, the academy said.
-Molecular machines "will most likely be used in the development of things such as new materials, sensors and energy storage systems."
+Machines at the molecular level have taken chemistry to a new dimension and "will most likely be used in the development of things such as new materials, sensors and energy storage systems," the academy said.

-Stoddart has already developed a molecule-based computer chip with 20 kB memory.
-Researchers believe chips so small may revolutionize computer technology the way silicon-based transistors once did, the academy said.
+Stoddart, 74, a chemistry professor at Northwestern University in Evanston, Illinois, has already developed a molecule-based computer chip with 20 kB memory.
+Researchers believe chips so small may revolutionize computer technology the way silicon-based transistors once did.

-Feringa's research group in 2011 built a "nanocar," a minuscule vehicle with four molecular motors as wheels.
+Feringa, a professor of organic chemistry at the University of Groningen, the Netherlands, leads a research group that in 2011 built a "nanocar," a minuscule vehicle with four molecular motors as wheels.

-The academy said the laureates' work has also inspired other researchers to build increasingly advanced molecular machinery, including "a robot that can grasp and connect amino acids" in 2013.
+The academy said the laureates' work has inspired other researchers to build increasingly advanced molecular machinery, including a robot that can grasp and connect amino acids, the building blocks of proteins.
 Researchers are also hoping to develop a new kind of battery using this technology.

-Speaking later to French TV channel itele, Sauvage called it a memorable moment and a big surprise.
+Speaking to French TV channel itele, Sauvage, 71, called the news a memorable moment and a big surprise.

 Molecular machines are molecules with controllable movements, which can perform a task when energy is added, the academy said.